Joseph010/Martinagel-Strategy-in-Roulette/README.md

 You can choose inital bet of yours.
 For example 2023

 Then you are choosing your strategy: Always play on first 12 or always play on middle 12 or always play on last 12.
-And the 4th option is that fisrt play on first 12 then mid then last then first...
+And the 4th option is that first play on first 12 then mid then last then first...

 After choosing strategy you are choosing when to stop.
 Lets say you wrote 2 then it means you are stopping when you reach 2X.
 You go till you bankrupt otherwise.